-I’m a mother of three little ones — I have twin three-year-olds and a five-year-old.
-Our five-year-old currently holds an Autism diagnosis that we are turning around through big lifestyle changes such as a clean diet, environment, grounding, natural remedies, and healing our nervous systems.
+A: I’m a mother of three little ones — I have twin three-year-olds and a five-year-old.
+Our five-year-old currently holds an Autism diagnosis that we are managing around through big lifestyle changes such as a clean diet, environment, grounding, natural remedies, and healing our nervous systems.

 Interestingly, my own health as a mother is very intricately linked to my children’s health.
 It has been shown in studies that children will match their adult caregivers heart rate and breathing – so if my heart rate is raised and my breathing shallow – my children subconsciously pick up on this and their bodies translate it instinctively as danger or fear.
 Quite literally, parents and their children alike often live in a constant state of fight-or-flight even if the stressors are only perceived.

-A fellow mother who has turned her son’s Autism around shared one of her extra hacks to maintain calm and peace for herself and her children: Apollo Neuro.
+A: A fellow mother in my online community shared one of her hacks to maintain calm and peace for herself and her children: Apollo Neuro.
 As any mother may attest to, there is that stretch of time toward the end of each day, when dinner is approaching and everyone is tired from the long day.
 I will use Apollo on Relax and Unwind to get through the home stretch from then until bedtime.
 If I can keep myself regulated and calm, my children have a much easier time – dinner goes smoothly, bath time is happy and refreshing, everyone piles into bed without much trouble.
 Apollo helps keep my nervous system balanced and relaxed and so because I am not blaring subconscious signals of stress and alarm and fatigue – my children feel safe and secure and can fall asleep easily.
 Such a relief!

-I like to wear Apollo preventatively when I know I’m going into a stressful situation, but I also use it as damage control if I find myself dysregulated in a high-stress environment.
+A: I like to wear Apollo preventatively when I know I’m going into a stressful situation, but I also use it as damage control if I find myself out of whack in a high-stress environment.
 I often wear it all day and start it several times depending on what I’m trying to accomplish or what’s come up.

 If I need to get something done, which let’s be honest, there is never a shortage of things to do as a mother – I use Clear and Focused.
 I also love Relax and Unwind for the end of the day.
 I will use Social and Open before a Zoom Call or anything interactive and Mindfulness and Meditation before I meditate nightly after the kids are finally in bed.
 If I am having any trouble falling asleep or if I want to make sure I am well rested for something the next day, I use Sleep and Renew and wear it in bed.